zahifarah/yelpcamp/README.md

 ## Tech Stack ##
 - NodeJS, Express, MongoDB and Bootstrap 5.
-- PassportJS was used to handle authentication.
+- PassportJS to handle authentication.

 ## Features ##
 - Visitors can view listed campgrounds (and their reviews, ratings etc.)